-Norio Centre provides nationwide services for children and adolescents with rare and genetic disorders, as well as their families and the professionals working with them.
+Norio - Centre of Rare Diseases provides nationwide services for children and adolescents with rare and genetic disorders, as well as their families and the professionals working with them.
 The centre has received its name from Professor Reijo Norio, who established Finland’s first clinical genetics unit.
-Norio Centre is hosted by the Rinnekoti Foundation.
+Norio Centre is hosted by the Inclusion Finland, KVTL.
 It is located in Pitäjänmäki, Helsinki.

 Our information services are dedicated to the public and serve guidance to all our client groups.
 We have a free, supportive rare disease helpline, which is accessible by telephone or email.
-There is anonymous online genetic disease question and answer forum on our website.
-We also produce disease fact sheets in Finnish on rare diseases, and arrange seminars, information sessions and meetings around rare disease matters.
+We produce disease fact sheets in Finnish on rare diseases, and arrange seminars, information sessions and meetings around rare disease matters.
 Norio Centre also compiles data from Finland for Orphanet, a portal for rare diseases and orphan drugs.